 - Other care needs: As well as feeding and comforting your baby, you can ask to help out with things like changing nappies, washing your baby and getting them dressed.
 Particularly if they start out poorly and have to stay in special care for a longer time, getting involved in their day-to-day care needs will help you bond as a family and make you feel more prepared when it’s time to take them home.

-How long will my baby have to stay in hospital?
+How long will my baby be in hospital?

 The average time for babies to stay in neonatal units in England, Scotland and Wales is seven days, but how long your baby will spend in special care can vary from a few hours up to several months, depending on their care needs.